4 Days in Seattle: Itinerary for a Perfect Trip

 You can also check out MoP

-As long as you’re already in the immediate area, you could also pay a visit to the Museum of Pop Culture (MoPOP).
+As long as you’re already in the immediate area, you could also visit the Museum of Pop Culture (MoPOP).
+It could be the perfect way to round out the second day of your Seattle itinerary.

 MoPOP is just steps from both Chihuly Garden and Glass and the Space Needle.
 Just the quickest of little walks.